GastonZalba/ol-dji-geozones/README.md

 ### Some consideratios

-- The API doenst' accepts requests in large zoom levels (<9) aka search_radius, so the Geozones in the map are disabled in thiese zoom scales to manage this beahaivor.
+- The API doesn't accepts requests in large zoom levels (&lt;9) aka search_radius, so the Geozones in the map are disabled in these zoom scales to manage this beahaivor.

 - The data returned by the API has some problems/strange behaviors:

   - The elements in _level 6_ (Altitude Zones, grey color) are returning from the api with _level 2_ in the properties (Restricted Zones, red color), and the elements in _level 4_ (Regulatory Restricted Zones, light blue color) with _level 7_ (Recommended Zones, green color).
     This makes very messy the frontend, and make it impossible to filter these levels accordingly in each request.
 To avoid this problem, this module functions completely different from the official map: performs the API requests including all _levels_, distributing the results in differents layers according to each level, and filter the active levels by manipulating the layer visibility (not in the API request)

 - See [DjiApi API](#DjiApi) for parameters and details.